gsohler/openscad_web/tutorial/docs/python_together.md

 OpenSCAD language only.
 Just use them.
 Its very simple to mix OpenSCAD and python language.

-For that just write 'use <pythonfile.py> in your OpenSCAD script.
+For that just write 'use'  pythonfile.py in your OpenSCAD script.
 Then you will be able to use your beloved libraries and at the same time make use of your Python scripts.